Panama Canal: United States construction of the Panama canal, 1904–1914

-Colonel William C. Gorgas had been appointed chief sanitation officer of the canal construction project in 1904.
+Colonel William C. Gorgas had been appointed by Wallace as chief sanitation officer of the canal construction project in 1904.
 Gorgas implemented a range of measures to minimize the spread of deadly diseases, particularly yellow fever and malaria, which had recently been shown to be mosquito-borne following the work of Cuban epidemiologist Carlos Finlay, American pathologist Walter Reed and Scottish physician Sir Ronald Ross.
 Investment was made in extensive sanitation projects, including city water systems, fumigation of buildings, spraying of insect-breeding areas with oil and larvicide, installation of mosquito netting and window screens, and elimination of stagnant water.
 Despite opposition from the commission (one member said his ideas were barmy), Gorgas persisted, and when Stevens arrived, he threw his weight behind the project.
 After two years of extensive work, the mosquito-spread diseases were nearly eliminated.
 Despite the monumental effort, about 5,600 workers died from disease and accidents during the US construction phase of the canal.
 Of these, the great majority were West Indian laborers, particularly those from Barbados.
 The number of Americans who died was about 350.

 Besides healthier and far better living conditions for the workers, another benefit given to American citizens working on the Canal was a medal for two years of service.
-Additional bars were added for each two-year period after that.
+Additional bars were added for each two-year period afterward.
 Designed by Victor D. Brenner and featuring the then-current president they were popularly known as The Roosevelt Medal.
 A total of 7,189 were ultimately issued, with a few people receiving as many as four bars.